-Small businesses interested in providing health insurance to their workforce may consider investigating the plans available through SHOP (Small Business Health Options Program).
+Any small business owner interested in providing health plans to their workforce may consider investigating the insurance plans available through SHOP (Small Business Health Options Program).
 SHOP plans are typically available for companies with up to fifty workers, and they may have economical solutions for you.
-Also, tax credits may be available for very small companies that provide coverage.
+Also, tax credit breaks may be available for very small companies that provide coverage.

-Offering health insurance is a great way to attract employees and provide a vital benefit for your workers.
-As a small business, you can share the plan’s cost with the workers, and it’s up to you whether you include dependents in the program.
-Every health insurance plan must consist of these minimum essential benefits:
+Offering small business health insurance is a great way to attract employees and provide a vital benefit for your workers.
+As a small business owner, you can share the plan’s cost with the workers, and it’s up to you whether you include dependents in the program.
+Every small business medical plan must consist of these minimum essential benefits:

 Traditional benefits like dental insurance, retirement savings accounts, and group life insurance are important but can be expensive.
 Still, you can also stand out with some less costly additions like social activities and company discounts.

-The following companies provide Small Business Group Health Insurance in Georgia:
+The following companies provide Small Business Health Insurance in Georgia:

 Benefit packages are something that employees increasingly appreciate in the workplace.
-In response, businesses offer health and retirement plans that are affordable for their employees.
+In response, large and small businesses offer affordable group coverage plans for their employees.
 The following benefits are available to small and large groups:

-The employer and the employee typically share the cost of comprehensive health insurance.
+The employer and the employee typically share the cost of a comprehensive group health insurance plan.
 Companies defined as large employers under the ACA must ensure that subscribers don’t have to pay more than 9.12 percent of their income for individual coverage.
 The limit doesn’t apply to policies for dependents.

 We’re ready to help!
 Call today: 800-903-6066